gosmik/PythonQtDesktopApp/README.md

 # PythonQtDesktopApp
-This application will be a desktop application which has sqlite.
+This application will be a desktop application
+Sqlite is the database on local